Anukriti12/Anukriti12.github.io/_posts/2020-06-21-Introduction-Blog.md

 ## Result Declaration

 It was D-day and I was filled with mixed emotions.
 It was 4th May and at around 9.30pm IST, I was expecting my results.
-I was continuously gazing at my screen with a lot of excitement coupled with nervousness.
+I was continuously gazing at my laptop screen with a lot of excitement coupled with nervousness.
 I was trying to login but the website unfortunately crashed and finally, at around 10pm, a mail popped up on my screen “Congratulations on being accepted as an Outreachy intern”.
-I was elated with joy and it was like a dream come true as i was one of the 55 interns that got selected across the globe for this prestigious opportunity.
+I was elated with joy and it was like a dream come true moment as I was one of the 55 interns that got selected across the globe for this prestigious opportunity.

 A big thanks to almighty, to my family and friends, without whose moral support, this wouldn’t be possible.
 And, my final thanks to my mentors Vincent Laviron and Guillaume Bury for their continuous support and motivation.
 Needless to say, their unconditional and selfless support was always there in the moments of distress and failures to sort out the bugs and issues faced during the process.